 Arriving at Stamford, there was a very different feel, much more light and much more money.
 Even the 24hr petrol station was open to customers entering the shop!
 Sitting having a few minutes on the forecourt change this.
 Three teenage lads, very possibly still at school were walking down the street and one of them had, what looked like a scaffolding bar and was using it has a baseball bat.
 To be honest, I was not concerned with this, I have worked in an inner-city school!
 I was more concerned with the way they entered the petrol station.
 I initially through they were going to cause issues but they walked out with their purchases and continued down the road hitting things.

 I was glad to get back on the road for the solitude and quietness!
 Stamford represented the descent into the Fens and the flat stage to Boston.
 It was still dark so it was hard to see the landscape.
 However, I did see an animal which looked like a baby dear, I did not realise that there were deer this high up.
 I did take a few photos along this stage but it was still too dark.

-This overnight ride to Boston has been full of surprises even more surprising was the two security officer at Boston McD’s.
+This overnight ride to Boston has been full of surprises even more surprising was the two security officers at Boston McD’s.
 I thought I was in the middle of London or Manchester!
 I was politely told that I had to leave my bike outside, I explained that I had just cycled from Stoke-on-Trent and I wanted to bring my bike in so that it was safe, no, it needs to stay outside.
 They did compromise by standing outside having a cigarette and chat watching my bike for me, which I had locked to the fence.
 The positive so far is that the cars do actually moved over into the other lane when they overtook, this was a new experience!